 Mobility and usefulness can be assessed by these values:

-- An 'unrest level' is calculated for every local region to assess whether local groups are stable and playing elsewhere is possible.
+- An 'unrest level' may be calculated for every local region to assess whether local groups are stable and playing elsewhere is possible.

 Charles Matthews Very often you actually want to make a positional judgement as a guide of what to do (that is, in relation to some current decision).
 It is also quite common that it is too hard to assign a definite value to some potential territory, or other factor.
 Therefore the conclusion is quite likely to be 'I need/don't need a deep invasion' or 'I'm winning as long as my opponent only makes 15 points in the centre' or 'I must now make at least 10 points attacking before the endgame starts, so as to avoid being clearly behind'.